shivajimutkule/ui-developer-tips-and-tricks/README.md

 3. Use **Web Workers**
     - Allows to put long running and computationally intensive tasks on the background without blocking UI
     - If we do not use workers then the UI will be unresponsive and will not render anything during the computation task as the main thread will be blocked by that task.
-    - Sorting example with and without web workers: http://afshinm.github.io/50k/
+    - Sorting example with and without web workers [Click Here](http://afshinm.github.io/50k/)

 4. Use **Lazy Loading** whenever possible
     - Delaying the load or initialization of the resources until they are actually needed